Allen J. Bard

-Allen Joseph Bard (born December 18, 1933) is an American chemist.
-He is the Hackerman-Welch Regents Chair Professor and director of the Center for Electrochemistry at the University of Texas at Austin.
-Bard is considered a "father of modern electrochemistry" for his innovative work developing the scanning electrochemical microscope, his co-discovery of electrochemiluminescence, his key contributions to photoelectrochemistry of semiconductor electrodes, and co-authoring a seminal textbook.
+Allen Joseph Bard (December 18, 1933 – February 11, 2024) was an American chemist.
+He was the Hackerman-Welch Regents Chair Professor and director of the Center for Electrochemistry at the University of Texas at Austin.
+Bard developed innovations such as the scanning electrochemical microscope, his co-discovery of electrochemiluminescence, his key contributions to photoelectrochemistry of semiconductor electrodes, and co-authoring a seminal textbook.

 Early life and education

 Allen J. Bard was born in New York City on December 18, 1933.
 He attended the Bronx High School of Science and graduated from the City College of New York in 1955.
 He then attended Harvard University, where he earned a Masters (1956) and a PhD (1958).

 Research and career

-In 1958, Bard began working at the University of Texas at Austin and has continued there for his entire career.
+In 1958, Bard began working at the University of Texas at Austin and continued there for his entire career.
 However, he took a sabbatical in 1973 and worked in the lab of Jean-Michel Savéant.
 He also spent a semester at the California Institute of Technology as a Sherman Mills Fairchild Scholar.
 He lectured at Cornell University for the spring term in 1987 as a Baker Lecturer.
 In 1988 he served as the Robert Burns Woodward visiting professor at Harvard University.

-Bard has published more than 1000 peer-reviewed research papers, 88 book chapters and other publications, and has more than 30 patents.
+Bard published more than 1000 peer-reviewed research papers, 88 book chapters and other publications, and had more than 30 patents.
 He has written three books: Chemical Equilibrium; Electrochemical Methods – Fundamentals and Applications, and Integrated Chemical Systems: A Chemical Approach to Nanotechnology.
 The title, Electrochemical Methods – Fundamentals and Applications, is the defining text on electrochemistry in English, and generally referred to as just "Bard."
 He was the chief editor of the Journal of the American Chemical Society.

 The Center for Electrochemistry was founded in 2006 in order to create a cooperative and collaborative group between the different types of concentrations in electrochemistry.
 Bard and his group were one of the original researchers to take advantage of electrochemistry to create light.
 The creation of light produced a sensitive method of analysis that can now be applied to a wide variety of biological and medical uses, including determining if an individual has an HIV and analyzing DNA.
 The Bard group also "applies electrochemical methods to the study of chemical problems, conducting investigations in electro-organic chemistry, photoelectrochemistry, electrogenerated chemiluminescence, and electroanalytical chemistry."